telehealth physical therapy article with jobs

 What is telehealth physical therapy (PT)?

-Simply put, “telehealth physical therapy” (or “virtual physical therapy”) refers to physical therapy services that are provided over a technology platform, rather than by in-person means.
+Simply put, “telehealth physical therapy” (or “virtual physical therapy”) refers to physical therapy services that are provided over a technology platform, rather than in person.

 Other phrases referring to telehealth physical therapy might include (depending on your specific role):